ndemou/Out-PingStats/README.md

 # Out-PingStats

-A PowerShell program to evaluate the quality of your connection to the Internet (default behaviour) or to another specific host.
+A PowerShell program to evaluate the quality of your connection to the Internet (default behaviour) or to a specific host.
-Out-PingStats displays detailed terminal graphs about the short and long-term quality of your connection (response time, loss and jitter).
+Out-PingStats displays nice & detailed terminal graphs that help you assess the short and long-term quality of your connection.

 ![image](https://user-images.githubusercontent.com/4411400/208316162-c115a6c9-eca6-49d6-94d8-b90c9b6f2628.png)

 This program is good if:

- * You want to evaluate a connection for more than a few dozen seconds.
+ * `ping` is not enough because you want to evaluate the quality of a network connection for more than a few dozen seconds.
  * You are evaluating a busy network.

-When evaluating for minutes or hours, Out-PingStats will smartly aggregate measurements every 2 minutes so that it can display a few hours of data.
+When evaluating for minutes or hours, Out-PingStats will smartly aggregate measurements every 2 minutes so that it can easily display a few hours of data in one screen.

 When evaluating a busy network, by e.g. pinging some well known host like google.com, 1.1.1.1 etc, you may see sporadic packet loss on an otherwise perfectly working line.
 I have seen these hosts droping pings and DNS query packets in many cases.